A discontinuous Galerkin method for nonlinear biharmonic Schr\"{o}dinger equations: Error Estimates

-We proceed to derive error estimates of the DG scheme (\ref{DG_scheme1})-(\ref{DG_scheme2}) for the nonlinear biharmonic Schr\"{o}dinger equation (\ref{schrodinger_4th}).
+However, the error analysis can be easily generated to other types of alternating fluxes.
 In Section \ref{projection}, we review some projections and inequalities that are essential for our proof.
 Section \ref{prior} presents the {\it a priori} error estimates needed to evaluate the nonlinear terms.
 The error estimates in the $L^2$-norm are given from Section \ref{initial_error} to Section \ref{error_sec}.
 In the estimates, we denote by $C$ a generic positive constant which is independent of $h$ but may vary from line to line.